dressedfez/dressedfez.github.io/_posts/2020-05-18-about-the-author.md

 Furthermore I'm interested in adult education with an emphasis on mathematics, physics and computer science.

-In addition to my job and hobby project I like to spend a fair amount of time with my family.
+In addition to my job and hobby projects I like to spend a fair amount of time with my family.